A hybrid electromechanical phase-field and deep learning framework for predicting fracture in dielectric nanocomposites: Results and discussion

 \subsubsection{Architectural sensitivity}

-A key insight from the comparative analysis is the role of network depth in segmentation performance across different input modalities.
-When trained on electrical potential data, deeper ResNet variants--such as ResNet101 and ResNet152--show marginal but consistent improvements in validation accuracy compared to ResNet34.
+A key insight from the comparative analysis is the role of network depth in segmentation performance across the two different training strategies.
+When trained on electric potential data, deeper ResNet variants--such as ResNet101 and ResNet152--show marginal but consistent improvements in validation accuracy compared to ResNet34.
 For instance, ResNet152 achieved a validation F1-score of 0.94 and a validation IoU of 0.90, slightly outperforming ResNet34, which achieved 0.93 and 0.89, respectively.
-These results indicate that deeper architectures can extract and utilize subtle spatial cues embedded in the smooth gradients of electrical potential fields.
+These results indicate that deeper architectures can extract and utilize subtle spatial cues embedded in the smooth gradients of electric potential fields.

 In contrast, no such improvement is observed with deeper networks when trained on phase-field data.
-Despite the higher representational capacity of ResNet101 and ResNet152, their performance on phase-field inputs either stagnates or slightly declines relative to ResNet34.
+Despite the higher representational capacity of ResNet101 and ResNet152, their performance on phase-field data either stagnates or slightly declines relative to ResNet34.
 For example, ResNet34 outperformed all other variants with a validation F1-score of 0.82 and an IoU of 0.75, while deeper models failed to surpass this benchmark despite significantly longer training times.
 This suggests that the highly localized and discontinuous nature of phase-field crack images may not benefit from deeper architectures, which are generally more effective at learning hierarchical or global representations.

 The implication is that for phase-field-based segmentation tasks, increasing model depth yields diminishing or even negative returns, potentially due to overfitting to noise or sharp transitions in the data.
-On the other hand, electrical potential data--with their smooth, continuous gradients--support better feature extraction in deeper networks, albeit with marginal gains.
+On the other hand, electric potential data--with their smooth, continuous gradients--support better feature extraction in deeper networks, albeit with marginal gains.